 While there are many strategies for dealing with stress, including meditation and affirmations, breathing techniques are the simplest strategy for dealing with stress.
 When the frontal cortex is supplied with adequate oxygen, our reasoning faculties are able to calmly deal with the situation and intuition and logic can prevail.

 There are many breathing techniques that increase the flow of oxygen to the brain, some from yoga practices brought to the West 50 years ago and others from martial arts and other disciplines.
-This article will explain four breathing techniques which I have found particularly useful in stressful situations, both in court and in life.
+This article will explain the importance of breathing, as well as four breathing techniques which I have found particularly useful in stressful situations, both in court and in life.

 1. Rhythmic Breathing Technique